RafaelDeJongh/MyAnimeList-Classic-RDJ-Theme/README.md

 **If you do not want to make use of the Start/End Dates, then you can use the Template overrides mentioned below.**

-###To change the bannger image please add the following code under the license line:
+###To change the banner image please add the following code under the license line:

 <pre>#list_surround:before{background-image:url(http//URLTOIMAGE.JPG)}</pre>

 ###Using Template Overrides

-There are currently two temeplate overrides:
+There are currently two template overrides:

 - No Datum Anime Overrides
 - No Datum Manga Overrides